dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 Neato.

-See what's happening here?
+An interesting thing is happening here.
 We set out to write a function operating on test values.
 We wrote the obvious code, did so using the obvious and familiar tools, and the code does what we expect.
 We used zero percent "test DSL" and "framework functions"  in the process.

 In other words, **we approached this programming task in the way we would aproach any other programming task**, and that worked!
 This is the world we want to live in.